CurryEx/Porymap-With-Curry-Tools/README.md

 Please excuse my poor coding and English writing.

-Apology to not translate labels in program now, due to not all of my group members could read English.
+Apology to **not translate labels in program now**, due to not all of my group members could read English.
 I will learn to add mutil-languages labels in this project in spare time.

 ## 2. What's new